- No Suggestions

 Water-based varnish, plant-based soy ink and matte oils

-Join us as we work to achieve our goal of 99% recyclable packaging across our entire product line by the end of 2021.
-And stay tuned, we plan to expand our sustainability focus beyond packaging to the products themselves.
-More to come on that.
+Join us as we work to achieve our goal of 99% recyclable packaging across our entire product line by the end of 2023 and expand our sustainability focus to include more products.